King's Guard: Detachments

-King's Life Guard
+Horse Guards

 The King's Life Guard is the mounted guard at the entrance to Horse Guards.
 Horse Guards is the official main entrance to both St James's Palace and Buckingham Palace (a tradition that stems from the time when the Mall was closed at both ends); however, sentries have been posted there since the Stuart Restoration, when the Palace of Whitehall was the main royal residence.

 The guard is on horseback from 10 am until 4 pm, with the two sentries changing every hour.
 From 4 pm until 8 pm a pair of dismounted sentries remain.
 At 8 pm, the gates of Horse Guards are locked, and a single sentry remains until 7 am.
 When the King is in London, the Guard consists of one officer, one corporal major (who carries the standard), two non-commissioned officers, one trumpeter and eleven troopers.
 This is known as a "long guard".
 When the King is not resident in London, the Guard is reduced to two non-commissioned officers and ten troopers.
 This is known as a "short guard".

 At the time of guard changing, the old guard forms up on the north side of the enclosure on Horse Guards Parade and the new guard on the south side.
 As the new guard arrives, each guard carries the standard and the trumpeters of both old and new guards sound the royal salute on the arrival of the new guard and the departure of the old guard.
 When both guards have formed up in the enclosure, the corporal major, senior NCO and sentries of the first relief of the new guard leave for the guard room, which is then handed over.
 The sentries of the old guard, after being relieved, rejoin the remainder of the old guard on the north side of the enclosure.
 The standard and trumpeters are only on parade with a long guard.